Featured image of The Ultimate 3D Printing Filament for Anything You Leave Outdoors is ASA Source: AzureFilm

 PolyLite ASA, from Polymaker, is an excellent filament with a low tolerance of just ±0.03 mm.
 PolyLite provides a lot of information about their ASA filament, including mechanical properties such as tensile and bending strength.
 This brand of ASA has a glass transition temperature of 97.8 °C, and the manufacturer recommends drying the filament at 80 °C for eight hours before use.

-Polymaker sources their plastic from JF Polymers and has a 4.6 out of 5-star rating at Amazon from over 2,400 ratings.
+Polymaker sources its plastic from JF Polymers and has a 4.6 out of 5-star rating at Amazon from over 2,400 ratings.
 Some users have commented about how this ASA warps a lot when printed.
 For this reason, PolyLite recommends using a BuildTak print bed or applying Magigoo.

 • Sizes: 1.75, 2.85 mm (1 kg, 3 kg, 5 kg; also a six-pack option)